 Arkansas is one of three SREB states participating by reviewing learning outcomes for the Passport framework.

 Connects policymakers to custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

 SREB staff visited Arkansas to meet with legislators and staff, and attend committee meetings in 2018.

-SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.
-Arkansas staff were among those from 10 SREB states at the 2017 meeting.
+Arkansas staff were among those from 10 SREB states at the 2017 meeting of legislative and governors’ staff to discuss topics that will likely be on agendas during upcoming legislative sessions.